austinfreenet/afn-docs/afn_nextgen_project.md

 I'm going to do the lab monitor app in [Electron](https://electron.atom.io/).
 I'm starting with [electron-boilerplate](https://github.com/szwacz/electron-boilerplate) as recommended by my buddy Welsh.
 I'll probably use Angular for the app framework because that's what I'm use to.

 ## 2017-4-11

+Let's get `handleclientsession.sh` to run as a daemon.  systemd can [do this](https://learn.adafruit.com/running-programs-automatically-on-your-tiny-computer/systemd-writing-and-enabling-a-service) for us.

+Ok, I've added `handleclientsession.service` to our repo.
+Then you can run `sudo systemctl enable ~ryan/sandboxes/afn-nextgen/root/handleclientsession.service` and `sudo systemctl start handleclientsession.service`.

+WinSAT was running and comsuming quite a bit of CPU.
+Apparently it's a hardware benchmark utility.
+I've remove the task from Task Scheduler.

+So it turns out that I need to copy handleclientsession.service over to `/etc/systemd/system/` then run enable and start.
+Otherwise on reboot, systemd thinks the service is broken.
+It probably has something to do with the fact that a service file can't be on a non root partition.

+I've confirmed with John that github is a good place to store all our code.
+I'll create an austinfreenet org on github and push all the code there.